Mass Audubon White-Tailed Deer Management Plan FAQs

 Won’t hunting be dangerous for other sanctuary visitors?

 Safety of our visitors is always a primary concern, and there will be no hunting near Nature Centers or heavily used program areas and trails when the sanctuaries are open to the public.
-At Moose Hill and Ipswich River, the program will involve 8-15 archery hunters at each site; at Brewster’s Woods and Broadmoor, only 1-2 hunters will be allowed.
+At Moose Hill and Ipswich River, the program will involve 8-15 archery hunters at each site; at Brewster’s Woods, Broadmoor, Allens Pond, and Broad Hill only a few hunters will be allowed.

 Sesachacha Heathlands is a much less developed property with no structures and very few trails.
 It lies adjacent to other large conservation areas where hunting has long been permitted.
 We will post signs at the major entrances to alert visitors that hunting may be taking place on the property.